Focus and Scope

 All reviewers have an earned doctorate and publication experience.

 Full-length articles are double blind peer-reviewed by at least 1 reviewer.
-Reflection essays are peer-reviewed by the Reflections Editor.
+Reflection essays are peer-reviewed by the Reflections Editor and/or external reviewer.
 Book reviews and resources are peer-reviewed by the Book Review & Resources editor.
-Arts-based works may be reviewed by artists familiar with that genre in addition to being reviewed by the editors.
+Arts-based works may be reviewed by artists familiar with that genre and/or by the editors.

 The review process typically takes between 8-12 weeks.